Anas17Ahmed/iba-ei-pos/README.md

 ### Message Pipes
 Subscribe different queues on the inventory topic, add message pipes on each subscription on this topic.
 If the message published to a topic that contain inventory header, then only inventory channel receives this message.

+### Message Endpoint
+Create inventory endpoint to send/receive inventories Create transactions endpoint to send/receive transactions

 ### Message Routing ( Content Based )
+If inventory message sent to common messaging queue then messaging system check the header of the message then route this message to right endpoint.

 ### Point-to-Point Channel
+Send the message on a Transaction Channel, which ensures that only transaction system will receive a particular message.

 ### Publish-Subscribe Channel
+If inventory manager create new inventory and publish it to the topic then all the order management system will notify about that inventory that has been added.

 ### Invalid Message Channel
+Inventory message sends to transaction system then it will be moved to invalid message queue

 ### Dead Letter Channel
+If the order is checkout from order management system, but the transaction is down, then transaction message goes to dead letter message queue.

 # Screenshots
 Manage Inventory